carolina-vallejo/paper_wordpress_theme/README.md

 http://carolinavallejo.x10.mx/paper/

-For include posts in the slider of the home page, please create a category called 'home' and mark with this category each post that you want to include.
+To include posts in the slider of the home page, please create a category called 'home' and mark with this category each post that you want to include.

 ## Browser support

-+ All other modern browsers
++ All modern browsers

 ## License